vinayhegde1990/devops-notes/docs/source/Postfix.rst

 Postfix
 ***********

-*This section covers the basics of how Postfix works*
+*Some useful links to cover the basics of Postfix*

 ########
 Concepts